showrav715/interview-itwaybd/README.md

 > ⚠️ Note: This may take **2–3 minutes** because the seeder includes a large amount of data for testing filters and query performance optimization.

+Or You can import manullay database.sql file on your phpmyadmin i alrady shared database.sql file

 ## 6. Run the Application

 ```